navbar

 Other

-Publications Editor, University of Wisconsin-Extension (1962-1965), Acquisitions Editor, McGraw-Hill Book Company, 1976-1982.
-Writing Instructor: School of the Arts, Rhinelander, 1971-2000; The Clearing, Door County, 1990- present; Write by the Lake, UW-Madison, 2001-2006; Green Lake Writers’ Institute; Loras College, Dubuque, Iowa.
-Consulting editor to Follett and Jossey-Bass publishing companies.
-Consultant and narrator for the production of “Barns” Video, Wisconsin Public TV, 2000.
-June Dairy Month spokesperson for the Dairy Council of Wisconsin, 1999.
+• Writing Instructor: School of the Arts, Rhinelander, 1971-2000; The Clearing, Door County, 1990- 2020; Write by the Lake, UW-Madison, 2001-2006; Green Lake Writers’ Institute; Loras College, Dubuque, Iowa

-Website by Apps Consulting
+Website by Matt Apps

-Last updated: 01/27/2008 11:04 PM CST
+Last updated: 01/11/2023 09:19 AM CST